Stand up for UK aid

 Why must we give so much overseas aid when people are living in poverty at home?

 7p in every 10 pounds – is it really so much?
 As a proportion of government spending, the amount we spend on aid is dwarfed by almost everything else.
-If we are really concerned about tackling poverty in the UK, there is still the other 99.3% of GNI (Gross National Income) to draw on.

 No-one is saying that we don’t need to tackle poverty and support people in need at home – we do.
 But as the 6th richest country in the world, the UK can do both.
 We have a moral obligation to keep our promises, in bad times as well as good.